 Family enjoying a day in a neighborhood park in Boise, Idaho, emphasizing family-friendly community aspects

-Neighbourhood choice affects daily life, schools and long-term value.
+Neighbourhood choice affects daily life, distance to schools and long-term value.
 Match amenities, housing types and commute considerations to your household priorities when evaluating areas.

-What Are the Top Neighborhoods in Boise and Surrounding Areas?
+What Are some of the Top Neighborhoods in Boise and Surrounding Areas?

 Some popular Boise neighbourhoods: